mbadu1/sql-guidebook/README.md

 Results:
 ![alt text](<query1 image.png>)

-Purpose: Find all computer science students sorted by gpa.
+Explanation: Find all computer science students sorted by gpa.
+This query joins the students table with the majors table to filter only Computer Science students.
+The INNER JOIN ensures we only get students with a valid major.
+Results are sorted by GPA in descending order to show top performers first.

 #### Query 2: Aggregation with GROUP BY and HAVING